Add To Favorites

 Organize students into collaborative groups.
 Challenge groups to research the English marvel of Stonehenge.
 Learn about its location, likely origins, and possible purposes.
 Study photographs and pictures of the area to better understand the size and structure of this amazing site.

 On watercolor paper, students sketch a scene of Stonehenge using Crayola® Erasable Colored Pencils.

 Using Crayola Crayons, color in the rocks of Stonehenge and grass around the stones.
-Press heavily with your crayons.
+Encourage students to press heavily with crayons.

 Student groups cover their work area with recycled newspaper.
 Lightly cover drawings with Crayola Watercolor Paints using Watercolor Brushes.
 The crayon will resist the paint, so the grass and stones pop out from the sky and soil.
 Allow to air-dry.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step